Ky-Ng/BlobDetection/README.md

 # BlobDetection
-This repository holds a Custom Blob Detection Algorithm using OpenCV written in Java.
+BlobDetection is a custom Computer Vision Algorithm based on Blob Detection using OpenCV written in Java.
 This algorithm only uses OpenCV for image display and pixel color reading from images; Inspired by the JavaScript PS5 tutorial by the [Coding Train]([url](https://www.youtube.com/watch?v=ce-2l2wRqO8)).

 # How the Algorithm Works
 **What Are Blobs?**